 Saranac Lake, NY

 Details: Centered in Ray Brook, this count includes the villages of Lake Placid, Saranac Lake, and Bloomingdale.
-New participants are welcome and past participants should indicate your willingness to cover the same territory as the past, or interest in covering a different territory.
+New participants are welcome and past participants should indicate their willingness to cover the same territory as the past, or interest in covering a different territory.
 Shortly before count day a list of territories and maps, based on confirmed participation, will be emailed.
-A count compilation and dinner get-together at the Red Fox restaurant will be held post count.
+The Saranac Lake CBC is centered in Ray Brook and includes the villages of Lake Placid, Saranac Lake, and Bloomingdale.

 Christmas Bird Count FAQ’s